fmcewan/quantum-conformal-prediction/README.md

-# qcp — Quantum Conformal Prediction
+# Quantum Conformal Prediction

-`qcp` is a Python framework for training parameterised quantum circuits (PQCs) and evaluating them using conformal prediction.
+QCP is a Python framework for training parameterised quantum circuits (PQCs) and evaluating them using conformal prediction.
 It supports unsupervised, regression, and classification circuit architectures, and can run on a local Aer simulator or IBM Quantum hardware.

 ## Overview